Risk Aware Benchmarking of Large Language Models: Stochastic Dominance

 \end{assbox} This equivalence is not straightforward and is due to Fenchel duality between $F^{(2)}$ and $F^{(-2)}$.
 Using $p=1$ we see that SSD implies $\mu_{X}\geq \mu_{Y}$, where $\mu_{X}$ and $\mu_{Y}$ are means of $X$ and $Y$.

-\paragraph{Mean -- Risk Models (MRM)} As noted earlier SSD is linked to risk assessment via the second performance function $F^{(2)}(.)$ measuring expected shortfall, and the negative second quantile function $-F^{(-2)}(p)$ that is an assessment of expected losses given outcomes lower than the $p$-quantile.
+\textbf{Mean -- Risk Models (MRM)} As noted earlier SSD is linked to risk aware benchmarking via the second performance function $F^{(2)}(.)$ measuring expected shortfall, and the negative second quantile function $-F^{(-2)}(p)$ that is an assessment of expected losses given outcomes lower than the $p$-quantile.

 \begin{definition}[Mean -- Risk Models] A mean -- risk model of a random variable $X$ consists of the pair $(\mu_{X},r_{X})$, where $\mu_{X}$ is the mean of $X$, and $r_{X}$ is a functional that measures the risk of the random outcome $X$. \end{definition}